dsolovay/Helix.Docs/helix/introduction/index.rst

 interest.

-A note on conventions: The proposed architecture seek sot implement a set of principles, and is not meant to be interpreted as a set of inonclad rules on questions such as project boundaries and technology choices.
+A note on conventions: The proposed architecture seek sot implement a set of principles, and is not meant to be interpreted as a set of ironclad rules on questions such as project boundaries and technology choices.
 The specific choices adopted by development teams will depend on a number of factors, such as the size of the team, the complexity of the solution, and the team's